 Task Description: For this task, you need to develop questions, based on your research proposal, in order to collect research data for analysis.
-You need to design a written survey questionnaire if you are doing a quantitative research, but if you are doing more qualitative research, you need then to develop interview guide questions.
+You need to design a written survey questionnaire if you are doing a quantitative research, but if you are doing more qualitative research, you need then to develop interview quide questions.
 Further details will be provided on the course site.

-Criteria & Marking: Specific marking criteria will be provided on the course site.
+Criteria and Marking: Specific marking criteria will be provided in class and on the course site.